 Fortunately, USCIS has relaxed some of the EB-5 requirements for these types of businesses because of the greater risks associated with them.
 While the risks are different from ones associated with investment in a brand new enterprise, foreign investors prior business expertise may find these alternatives very lucrative.

-At the Law Offices of Vaughan de Kirby, we know how important it is for you and your family to get the most up-to-date information on the EB-5 Program.
+At Jatoi & de Kirby, APC, we know how important it is for you and your family to get the most up-to-date information on the EB-5 Program.
 Our San Francisco immigration attorneys can advise you on how changing EB-5 rules may impact new investors.
 Call us today at 415-221-2345 for more information.